JHardisty333/stunning-invention/README.md

 ## Week 6 Challenge

 ## Scope
 A dashboard for users to see the weather outlook for multiple cities so that they may plan their trips accordingly.
+Dashboard features the ability to search for a desired city which returns current weather information as well as a 5-day forecast.
+Weather information includes conditions, temperature, humidity, wind speed, and the UV index that is color indicated.

 ## Mockup
 The following animation demonstrates the application functionality: